Performance-tuning your Tyk API Gateway

 The installation I refer to is the Tyk Pro Docker Demo, which is an all-in-one installation of the professional edition of Tyk.
 It is great at showing off features & functionality of Tyk as an enterprise API Management Platform, which can be deployed pretty much anywhere docker is available, but the amount of resource contention involved when benchmarking against this docker-compose micro-service architecture should not be surprising.

 By design, Tyk is deployed as a collection of cloud-native micro-services, all working harmoniously together.
 Possibly the only micro-services architecture API management solution in the wild to manage your micro-services.
 As such, taking an out-of-the-box docker-compose to benchmark it without taking the time to understand how each component interacts with each other will almost certainly result in sub-optimal and inconsistent results.
-See our performance benchmarks.
+See our performance benchmarks or learn about API management.

 Sizing & Configuration